fb

 Sonoma Wine - History and Facts

-Sonoma is where it all started.
+The History and Legacy of Sonoma Wine Country Sonoma is where it all started.
 It's the birthplace of California, the state, and also the birthplace of fine wines in America's most prolific wine-producing state.
 On June 14, 1846, a band of about 30 American settlers invaded the Mexican outpost called Sonoma, and took as a prisoner of war Sonoma's commander, retired general Mariano Vallejo.
 Using red paint, they decorated a cotton sheet with a star, a grizzly bear, and the words "California Republic."
-The so-called "Bear Flag Revolt" created an independent Republic of California that was extremely short-lived.
-Three weeks later, American ...
+The so-called "Bear Flag Revolt" created an independent Republic of California that was ...
 Continue reading...

 Old historical and gnarly vineyards in Paso Robles Wine Country